 The greater the input signal, the higher the speed of actuation.
 Advantages of externally powered components are their more automatic function, which does not require a cable or action of the amputee to generate movement.
 Disadvantages include higher cost and sometimes the need for a more complicated and time-consuming maintenance or adjustments.

-Prosthetic Socket assembly
+Prosthetic Socket Design

 The interface between residual limb and the prosthesis is vitally important to ensure patient acceptance of a particular system.
-Socket assembly has improved over the past decade, incorporating more flexible and lightweight materials, providing secure skin contact while preserving sufficient protection for soft tissues.
+Socket design has improved over the past decade, incorporating more flexible and lightweight materials, providing secure skin contact while preserving sufficient protection for soft tissues.

 The challenge with body-powered system sockets, with their associated harness and cables, is to sufficiently convey the physical movements needed to power the prosthesis.